-Cut the pieces out from the tan foam and coat them with a gold paint.
-Make sure to flip one of the wrist cuffs so that they’re opposite!
+Cut the pieces out from the tan foam and coat them with gold paint.
+Make sure to flip one of the wrist cuffs so that they are opposite!
 Secure the wrist cuffs in place using Velcro.
-Glue the triangle piece in the arm cuff just right behind the V cut just like what has been done to the belt, and as usual—Velcro makes the arm cuff easily removable and easily secured.
+Glue the triangle piece in the arm cuff behind the V cut similar to the belt.
+The Velcro makes the arm cuff easily removable and easily secured.

 Simply glue the triangular piece behind the V cut and attach elastic to either end of the tiara, enough to fit your head.